iamseeley/tseeley.com/content/about.md

 <img  width='400'  src='/images/thomas.webp'>

-my name is thomas Seeley. i like building for the web and creating useful, fun software.
+my name is thomas seeley. i like building for the web and creating useful, fun software.

 i spend my time making things and trying to get better at making things.